aimontheeye/DOTFILES/README.md

 # Bedrock x Ratpoison

-These are my dotfiles.
-If you want to use them, clone this git repository and place all files except the kitty.conf into your home folder.
+These are my dotfiles, have fun using and configuring them till they fit your liking.
-The kitty.conf belongs into your ~/.config/kitty/ folder.
+If you have any questions, open an issue or write me on discord (confusio#0001).